bastibe/MiniHUD/README.md

 ### Configuration

-You can drag and drop the MiniHUD to a different place on the screen.
+You can drag and drop the MiniHUD to a different place on the screen, and you can resize it by dragging on one of its corners.

 Bind a button to miniHUD → show/hide miniHUD to switch the HUD on or off.